canonical/snapd/docs/frameworks.md

 * For frameworks shipped in the official Ubuntu store, framework authors will enter a contract to provide any needed security updates and not be malicious

-For the official Ubuntu Store, we will eventually allow separate ownership of frameworks from framework policies which will allow framework authors to go fast.
+For the official Ubuntu Store, we may eventually allow separate ownership of frameworks from framework policies.

 ## Usage
 ### TODO: framework yaml